ankane/ahoy_email/README.md

 - A history of emails sent to each user
 - Easy UTM tagging
-- Open and click tracking
+- Optional open and click tracking

 Works with any email service.